aradford123/PnPTools/PnPConfigTemplator/src/README.md

 ## Config Directory
 Contains two files.
-- apic_config.py has the name and login credentials for APIC-EM
+- apic_config.py has the name and login credentials for APIC-EM.
+NOTE:  You can also use environment variables for these parameters too.
+   APIC, APIC_USER, APIC_PASSWORD will be looked at first. export APIC_PASSWORD="mysecrete" for example
 - pnp_config.py has the directory for the templates and configuration files as they are generated.
 The default is the work_files directory

 ## work_files